-An Itemized Bill is a bill from a provider, hospital or ambulance service that gives information that the health care organization needs to consider your claim.
-Provider and hospital bills will contain the patient's name, diagnosis and date and charge for each service performed.
-A provider bill will also have the provider's name and address and description of each service, while a hospital bill will have the employee's name and address, identification number and the patient's date of birth.
+An Itemized Bill is a bill from a provider, hospital or ambulance service that gives information that a health care organization needs to consider your claim.
+Provider and hospital bills will contain the patient's name, diagnosis, and date and charge for each service performed.
+A provider bill will also have the provider's name and address and description of each service, while a hospital bill will have the employee's name and address, identification number, and the patient's date of birth.
 Ambulance bills will include the patient's full name and address, date and reason for service, total mileage traveled and charges.

 Medically Necessary Services, supplies or equipment provided by a hospital or other provider of health services are Medically Necessary if they meet the definitions of medical necessity in the sections on Empire and Medicare benefits.
-Operating Area The Empire Operating Area includes the following 28 counties in eastern New York State: Albany, Bronx, Clinton, Columbia, Delaware, Dutchess, Essex, Fulton, Greene, Kings, Montgomery, Nassau, New York, Orange, Putnam, Queens, Rensselaer, Richmond, Rockland, Saratoga, Schenectady, Schoharie, Suffolk, Sullivan, Ulster, Warren, Washington and Westchester.
-The counties include the five boroughs of New York City, Long Island and certain areas in upstate New York.
-Retiree An individual who is "Totally Disabled" or who is receiving retirement benefits under the New York City District Council Carpenters Pension Fund and meets the plan's eligibility requirements for retiree coverage.
-Totally Disabled During the first 24 months after you stop working due to a disability, you will be considered Totally Disabled if you are unable to perform work in Covered Employment.
+Operating Area The Empire Operating Area includes the following 28 counties in eastern New York State: Albany, Bronx, Clinton, Columbia, Delaware, Dutchess, Essex, Fulton, Greene, Kings, Montgomery, Nassau, New York, Orange, Putnam, Queens, Rensselaer, Richmond, Rockland, Saratoga, Schenectady, Schoharie, Suffolk, Sullivan, Ulster, Warren, Washington, and Westchester.
+The counties include the five boroughs of New York City, Long Island, and certain areas in upstate New York.
+Retiree An individual who is receiving a pension under the Retirement Plan and is also eligible for benefits under the Welfare Fund.
+Totally Disabled During the first 24 months after you stop working due to a disability, you will be considered Totally Disabled if you are unable to perform the duties of your usual occupation.
 After 24 months, you will be Totally Disabled if your disability prevents you from performing work in any occupation.
 If you are eligible for Social Security disability benefits, you will automatically be considered Totally Disabled.
 In all cases, you must be an eligible Active Employee when you become disabled.